apache/samza/docs/learn/tutorials/versioned/samza-async-user-guide.md

 **NOTE:** Samza also guarantees the in-order process of the messages within an AsyncStreamTask by default, meaning the next processAsync() of a task won't be called until the previous processAsync() callback has been triggered.

+### Asynchronous Process in High Level API

+If your application is asynchronous, e.g. making non-blocking remote IO calls, [AsyncFlatMapFunction](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/functions/AsyncFlatMapFunction.html) provides support for it.
+The following example illustrates an application that processes Wikipedia feed updates and invokes a remote service to standardize the updates and sends the standardized events to Wikipedia.

+{% highlight java %}

+public class WikipediaAsyncStandardizer implements StreamApplication {

+  @Override
+  public void describe(StreamApplicationDescriptor appDescriptor) {
+    // Define a SystemDescriptor for Wikipedia data WikipediaSystemDescriptor wikipediaSystemDescriptor = new WikipediaSystemDescriptor("irc.wikimedia.org", 6667);
+    // Define InputDescriptors for consuming wikipedia data WikipediaInputDescriptor wikipediaInputDescriptor = wikipediaSystemDescriptor
+        .getInputDescriptor("en-wikipedia")
+        .withChannel("#en.wikipedia");
+    // Define OutputDescriptor for producing wikipedia data WikipediaOutputDescriptor wikipediaOutputDescriptor = wikipediaSystemDescriptor
+        .getOutputDescriptor("en-wikipedia-standardized")
+        .withChannel("#en.wikipedia.standardized");

+    appDescriptor.getInputStream(wikipediaInputDescriptor)
+        .filter(WikipediaFeedEvent::isUpdate)
+        .flatMapAsync(new AsyncStandardizerFunction())
+        .sendTo(wikipediaOutputDescriptor);
+  }

+  static class AsyncStandardizerFunction implements AsyncFlatMapFunction<WikipediaFeedEvent, StandardizedWikipediaFeedEvent> {
+    private transient Client client;

+    @Override
+    public void init(Context context) {
+      client = ClientBuilder.newClient(context.getJobContext().getConfig().get("standardizer.uri"));
+    }

+    @Override
+    public CompletionStage<Collection<StandardizedWikipediaFeedEvent>> apply(WikipediaFeedEvent wikipediaFeedEvent) {
+      Request<StandardizerRequest> standardizerRequest = buildStandardizedRequest(wikipediaFeedEvent);
+      CompletableFuture<StandardizerResponse> standardizerResponse = client.sendRequest(standardizerRequest);

+      return standardizerResponse
+          .thenApply(response -> extractStandardizedWikipediaFeedEvent(response));
+    }

+    @Override
+    public void close() {
+      client.close();
+    }
+  }
+}
+{% endhighlight %}

+In the above example, the messages are not sent to Wikipedia after `AsyncStandardizerFunction` returns.
+The framework keeps track of the future returned by the function and propagates the standardized result to downstream operator (in this case sendTo) only when the future completes.
+Samza has a timeout for the future to complete and can be configured through the following property:

+{% highlight jproperties %}
+# Timeout for the future to complete.
+When the timeout elapses, the framework will throw a TaskCallbackTimeoutException and shut down the container.
+task.callback.timeout.ms
+{% endhighlight %}

+For remote IO libraries that don't support Futures/Promises and use callbacks, it should be straightforward to adapt the callbacks to Future pattern.
+The following code snippet illustrates it

+{% highlight java %}

+  public CompletionStage<Collection<StandardizedWikipediaFeedEvent>> apply(WikipediaFeedEvent wikipediaFeedEvent) {
+    Request<StandardizerRequest> standardizedRequest = buildStandardizedRequest(wikipediaFeedEvent);
+    CompletableFuture<Collection<StandardizedWikipediaFeedEvent>> standardizedFuture = new CompletableFuture<>();
+    client.async().get(standardizedRequest, new InvocationCallback<Response>() {
+          @Override
+          public void completed(ResStandardizerResponseponse response) {
+            standardizedFuture.complete(extractStandardizedWikipediaFeedEvent(response));
+          }

+          @Override
+          public void failed(Throwable throwable) {
+            standardizedFuture.completeExceptionally(throwable);
+          }
+        });
+  }
+{% endhighlight %}

 ### Out-of-order Process

-In both cases above, Samza supports in-order process by default.
+In all cases above, Samza supports in-order process by default.
 Further parallelism is also supported by allowing a task to process multiple outstanding messages in parallel.
 The following config allows one task to process at most 4 outstanding messages in parallel at a time:

 {% highlight jproperties %}
 # Max number of outstanding messages being processed per task at a time, applicable to both StreamTask and AsyncStreamTask.
 task.max.concurrency=4
 {% endhighlight %}

 **NOTE:** In case of AsyncStreamTask, processAsync() is still invoked in the order of the message arrivals, but the completion can go out of order.
-In case of StreamTask with multithreading, process() can run out-of-order since they are dispatched to a thread pool.
+In case of StreamTask and StreamApplication with concurrency, process() can run out-of-order since they are dispatched to a thread pool.
 This option should **NOT** be used when strict ordering of the output is required.

 ### Guaranteed Semantics